Woman who accused Brett Kavanaugh of sexual assault speaks out in Washington Post

 Ford said she was able to escape when Kavanaugh’s friend and classmate at Georgetown Preparatory School, Mark Judge, jumped on top of all them, sending all three of them tumbling.
 She said she ran from the room, briefly locked herself in a bathroom and then fled from the house.

-Ford described the attack in a confidential letter to Sen. Dianne Feinstein of California, the top Democrat on the Senate Judiciary Committee.
-Feinstein said she honored Ford’s request for confidentiality but referred the matter to FBI.
+Ford described the attack in late July in a confidential letter to Sen. Dianne Feinstein of California, the top Democrat on the Senate Judiciary Committee, who honored Ford’s request for confidentiality but referred the matter to FBI.
 The bureau added it to Kavanaugh's background investigation file but is not pursuing a criminal investigation.

 The Post said Ford also had contacted the paper through a tip line in early June when it had become clear that Kavanaugh was on the short list for the Supreme Court nomination.